Vulcalien/libsimplegba/README.md

 `bin/libsimplegba.a`.

 ## Usage
-Follow these steps to use the library:
+Follow these instructions to use *libsimplegba* in a project.

-- Obtain *libsimplegba* (for example, by adding it as a git submodule).
+### Adding the library
-- Add the `include` directory to the include path.
+To let the build tool know where to find library files:
-- Add the `bin` directory to the library search path.
+- Add the `include` directory to the include path
-- Add `libsimplegba` to the list of libraries to link against.
+- Add the `bin` directory to the library search path
-- Add the `-nostartfiles` and `-T<lib-path>/lnkscript` linker flags.
+- Add `libsimplegba` to the list of libraries to link against

-### Makefile example
+- Set `lnkscript` as the linker script

-Assuming the library is located at `lib/libsimplegba`, add these lines to `Makefile`:
+If using a `Makefile` to build the program, and assuming the library is located at `lib/libsimplegba`, add these lines:

 ```Makefile
 # linker script